wakeful-sun/traffic-sign-classifier/README.md

 The model was able to correctly guess 5 of the 5 traffic signs taken from **German Traffic Sign Benchmarks** *([`GTSRB_Final_Test_Images`](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset#Downloads))*, which gives an accuracy of 100%.

-####3.
-Final testing traffic sign probabilities
+<h6>2.
+Final testing traffic sign probabilities</h6>

 The code for making predictions on my final model is located in very last cell of the jupyter notebook.

-1. The model is absolutely sure that this is a **double curve** (probability of 0.99), and the image does contain a double curve.
+1. The model is absolutely sure that this is a *double curve* (probability of 0.99), and the image does contain a double curve.
 The top five soft max probabilities were:

     <img src="./test_signs/00080.jpg" width="100" heigth="100" alt="Double curve">